andrewjw/site/_posts/2011-10-19-beating-google-with-couchdb-celery-and-whoosh-part-7.md

 `celeryd` daemons as many boxes as we like and the jobs will be divided amongst them.
 This means that our indexing and ranking processes will scale easily.

-CouchDB is not designed to scale across multiple machines, but there is some mature software, <a href="http://tilgovi.github.com/couchdb-lounge/">CouchDB-lounge</a> that does just that.
+CouchDB is not designed to scale across multiple machines, but there is some mature software, [CouchDB-lounge](http://tilgovi.github.com/couchdb-lounge/) that does just that.
 I won't go into how to get set this up but fundamentally you set up a proxy that sits in front of your CouchDB cluster and shards the data across the nodes.
 It deals with the job of merging view results and managing where the data is actually stored so you don't have to.
-O'Reilly's CouchDB: The Definitive Guide has a chapter <a href="http://guide.couchdb.org/draft/clustering.html">on clustering</a> that is well worth a read.
+O'Reilly's CouchDB: The Definitive Guide has a chapter [on clustering](http://guide.couchdb.org/draft/clustering.html) that is well worth a read.

 Unfortunately while Woosh is easy to work with it's not designed to be used on a large scale.
 Indeed if someone was crazy enough to try to run the software we've developed in this series they might be advised to replace Whoosh with [Solr](http://lucene.apache.org/solr/).
 Solr is a lucene-based search server which provides an HTTP interface to the full-text index.
-Solr comes with a <a href="http://wiki.apache.org/solr/DistributedSearch">sharding system</a> to enable you to query an index that is too large for a single machine.
+Solr comes with a [sharding system](http://wiki.apache.org/solr/DistributedSearch) to enable you to query an index that is too large for a single machine.

 So, with our two data storage tools providing HTTP interface and both having replication and sharding either